xtonyjiang/testify/README.md

   // create an instance of our test object testObj := new(MyMockedObject)

-  // setup expectations with a placeholder in the argument list testObj.On("DoSomething", mock.Anything).Return(true, nil)
+  // set up expectations with a placeholder in the argument list testObj.On("DoSomething", mock.Anything).Return(true, nil)

   // call the code we are testing